Ourobor/Hex-Size-Support/README.md

 # Hex-Size-Support
-A Foundry VTT add on module that allows the use of alternative snapping logic for hex tiles of a size greater than one hex, specifically for token sizes for the TTRPG Lancer.
+A Foundry VTT add-on module that allows the use of alternative snapping logic for hex tiles of a size greater than one hex, specifically for token sizes for the TTRPG Lancer.

+# Install
+When installing an Add-On Module in Foundry, use the manifest url: https://raw.githubusercontent.com/Ourobor/Hex-Size-Support/master/module.json.

+Alternatively download the zip of the project and unzip it in the modules directory of your Foundry VTT install.

 # How it works
 This module adds a new set of configuration options for a token that change snapping logic